-Licensee will prepare a report that includes the following sections: 1) Study Goals and Objectives; 2) Methods and Analysis; 3) Results; 4) Discussion; and 5) Description of Variances from the FERC-approved study proposal, if any.
-Licensee plan to make the report available to Relicensing Participants when completed.
+YCWA's study report will include the following sections: 1) Study Goals and Objectives; 2) Methods and Analysis; 3) Results; 4) Discussion; and 5) Description of Variances from the FERC-approved study proposal, if any.
+YCWA plans to make the report available to Relicensing Participants when completed.
 The report will be included in the License Application as appropriate.